Students Improve Total Health in Teacher’s Enhanced PE Curriculum

 Heart Rate Technology Boosts Motivation in New PE Curriculum

-Kelly’s physical fitness program features adidas Zone for IHT Spirit wrist heart rate monitors, which help students develop intrinsic skills ensure they get the most out of their exercise sessions both at school and at home.
+Kelly’s physical fitness program features IHT Zone wrist heart rate monitors, which help students develop intrinsic skills ensure they get the most out of their exercise sessions both at school and at home.
 The monitors show students both their actual heart rate and the heart rate zone in which they are exercising.

 Students wear the monitors in class every day as they strive to meet the goal of minutes spent exercising in the target heart rate zone, which can vary depending on that day’s workout goal.
 Along with the immediate feedback from the Zone monitors, students learn from a workout summary they receive from the IHT Spirit System software via email at the end of the session.
 Since swapping older heart rate monitors for IHT’s Zone monitors, Kelly’s seen students up their effort in class.